@ £ £ £ i P 3

 As a direct result of the programme schools have demonstrated a number of improvements in key objectives including:

-• Increased number of children participating and enjoying PE, School Sport and physical activity.
+• Increased number of children participating PE, School Sport and physical activity.

-• Improvement on the Health and Wellbeing in the school.
+• Improvement of the Health and Wellbeing in the school.

 Key Facts